TUMLWE/PAL/docs/source/user_guide.rst

 **HOST**

+The following table presents the list of the HOST variables implemented in the "SVI_Definition.xlsx".
+It is possible to notice that the variables fed to "exchange_data_ctrl" has been assigned an initial value equal to 1.
+Beside the greater number of variables, there is not many differences with respect to the "met_mast_reader".

 .. csv-table::  SCADA_reader - "SVI_Definition.xlsx" - HOST
    :file: SVI_Definition_scada_host.csv
    :header-rows: 1

 **SUBMODEL**

+Similarly, an overview of the SUBMODELS variables is provided below.

 .. csv-table::  SCADA_reader - "SVI_Definition.xlsx" - SUBMODEL
    :file: SVI_Definition_scada_sm.csv
    :header-rows: 1

+Generate the test interface
+""""""""""""""""""""""""""""""""

+Generate the PLC code
+""""""""""""""""""""""""""""""""

+Testing the framework
+""""""""""""""""""""""""""""""""